Sakalava Conquest of Boina: End of Antalaotra independence

 Following their submission, part of the Antalaotra returned to the mainland, while the principal families remained on the island, hoping eventually to restore their autonomy.
 Their leader, Faki, secretly rebuilt the fortifications in preparation for resistance.
 When Andriamandisoarivo learned of the plot, he summoned Faki to Trongay under false pretenses and had him executed.

 To prevent further unrest, he adopted a policy aimed at dividing the Antalaotra elites.
 He reduced the influence of the noble families and set their interests against those of the broader community.
 Among these measures was the appointment of a low-born Antalaotra, Hassan Ben Youmah, as sultan of the Muslims, replacing Faki.
-Fearing for his safety, Hassan-ben-Youmah advised the king to confer the title on his young grand daughter Andriantanarivo, while he exercised real authority in her name.
+Fearing for his safety, Hassan-ben-Youmah advised the king to confer the title on his young grand daughter Andrianentaniarivo, while he exercised real authority in her name.

-Raised by the Antalaotra and converted to Islam, Andriantanarivo first married an Arab merchant from Surat, Seïd Abderrhaman, and later another Arab, Sidy Ahmet of Patta.
+Raised by the Antalaotra and converted to Islam, Andrianentaniarivo first married an Arab merchant from Surat, Seïd Abderrhaman, and later another Arab, Sidy Ahmet of Patta.
 After the death of Hassan Ben Youmah, leadership passed to his son Youmah Ben Hassan, consolidating Sakalava control over the coastal Muslim communities.